8 Reasons To Keep Your Personal Life Private

 When you share less, you have more control over your narrative.

-Moreover, that is why it’s called personal life which means it’s meant to be private.
-Some memories are meant to be enjoyed alone in other to make the best out of it.
+Moreover, that is why it’s called personal life, which means it’s meant to be private.

-By limiting the amount of information that you share with the public you’re essentially taking charge of your life.
+By limiting the amount of information that you share with the public, you’re essentially taking charge of your life.

-This means you choose what information to share which gives you a sense of control which is sincerely hard to come by in today’s social media-addicted world.
+This means you choose what information to share, which gives you a sense of control that is hard to come by in today’s social media-addicted world.

-8. Not Everyone Of Your Friend
+8. Not Everyone Is Your Friend

 This may sound really traditional and not contemporary enough.

-As a matter of fact, you’ll be shocked to find out that you’re being friends with people who don’t even count or see you as their friends.
+You’ll be shocked to find out that you’re being friends with people who don’t even count or see you as their friends.

 Sharing intimate or private details of your life may expose you to potential explanation, bitterness, or misinterpretation of those you call your friends.